Aletashidelek/G2-Esport-Data-Analysis/README.md

      ![image](https://github.com/user-attachments/assets/d6ae29b8-8c06-4ad2-a7e4-06a4e00ea1c2)

 7. G2 has a low win rate when facing some champions, such as Nidalee and Ornn.
 Some of these opponent picked champions are naturally advantageous in lane and picked as a counter, but it is definitely worth investigating the composition and in-game performance of these match-ups.
-For example, Azir has an average advantage both in terms of cs and xp when facing Hwei across LCS, LEC, and LCK.
-However, Caps' Azir has a sudden drop in XP at 15 minute when facing Hwei, which was a result of 3 consecutive loss in skirmishes from 10 to 15 minutes periods.
-From the heat map we can also see that Yone is a super effective champion against both Hwei and Ornn.
+For example, Azir has an average advantage both in terms of CS and XP when facing Hwei across LCS, LEC, and LCK.
+However, Caps' Azir has a sudden drop in XP at 15 minute when facing Hwei, which was due to 3 consecutive loss in skirmishes from 10 to 15 minutes periods if we watch the replay.
+From the heat map we can also see that Yone is a super effective and dominant champion against both Hwei and Ornn.

     ![image](https://github.com/user-attachments/assets/508cf6b8-e7b7-407e-b35b-e176065baad1)
    ![image](https://github.com/user-attachments/assets/eaddac09-5d50-475e-8694-3d0d2298d307)